DeshKunal/MLOps_Project/README.md

 ## Running the Notebooks and Components

-### Notebook1: Data Preparation and Experiment Tracking
+### Notebook 1: Data Preparation and Experiment Tracking
 - **Content:**
   Contains code for data ingestion, data profiling, train-test-production split, building the ML pipeline, and MLflow experiment tracking.
 - **Usage:**
   Open and run `Gr-05_Notebook-1.ipynb` in your Jupyter environment to reproduce the experiments.

-### Notebook2: Model Deployment using FastAPI
+### Notebook 2: Model Deployment using FastAPI
 - **Content:**
   Contains FastAPI code to deploy the best model.
 - **Converted to Python File:**